 My friend Joemar (Lakwatserong Irigenyo) and I had a whole free day before heading to Bantayan Island and Malapascua Island, so we looked for possible day trips from Cebu City.
 I’d always wanted to go to Moalboal, so I suggested that we take a private tour in Moalboal and Kawasan Falls in Badian via KKDay.

 Moalboal is a municipality in the south of the province popular among snorkeling enthusiasts and scuba divers.
-The best thing you can do in Moalboal is see the sardine run.
-Meanwhile, Kawasan Falls is located in Badian several minutes away from Moalboal.
+The best things you can do in Moalboal is snorkel in Pescador Island and see the sardine run.
+Meanwhile, Kawasan Falls is located in Badian, about 40 minutes away from Moalboal.
 It’s undeniably one of the most recognizable waterfalls in the Philippines.
-It’s an Insta-famous spot.

 Island hopping tour in Moalboal

-From Cebu City, our KKDay guide dropped us off at the port in White Beach, which is the main jump-off point for island hopping tours in Moalboal.
+From Cebu City, our KKDay guide drove us to the port in White Beach, which is the main jump-off point for island hopping tours in Moalboal.

 First, we attended a quick orientation in the tourism office.
 It lasted 2-3 minutes wherein the officer told us what we’d be doing and a reminder not to touch the corals or the wildlife.
 Joemar and I agree that we could’ve done without it.